 Note: 2025 annual subscription fee payments will be accepted towards the end of 2024.
 Successful bursary candidates will be expected to have paid the 2025 annual subscription fee before 1 February 2024

-Deadline for submissions is the 15 February 2025 23:59:59 CET.
+Deadline for submission was 15 February 2025 23:59:59 CET.

 Learning Objectives